EricSchles/book_tools/book.md

 * Tim Savage NYU
 * Steve EPA
 * Rob Spectre - Twilio
+* Jon Gottfried - Major League Hacking
+* Ben Singleton - NYPD
+* Bryan Britten - Manhattan DAs office
+* Tara Byrne - ???
+* Noelle - heatseeknyc
+* Ziba Cramner - Demand Abolition
+* Dhakir - Demand Abolition
+* Delaney - Demand Abolition
+* Andreas Mueller - NYU
+* Darius - ???

+And now I need to devote a paragraph to this person.
+5 years ago I was just a graduate student hoping to work on human trafficking.
+I got to do a small project with the department of homeland security and I thought that was going to be it.
+However thanks to you, Brandon Diamond, I was able to share that work on the stage of New York Tech Meetup, just a month after I finished it.
+Thanks to you I was able to become a part of the social justice community and face the fear of speaking to thousands of people, judging you.
+You've always been a good friend, but when you recommended me to speak in front of that community, you changed my ability to have an impact on the world.
+That's not something even most good friends can do.
+I owe you more than these words.
+I owe you my undying gratitude and hope we will be friends for a long time to come.
+I love you, man.
+Thank you for helping me do what I've always selfishly wanted to do.
+For bringing my work forward.
+For making me better, smarter, stronger and more capable.
+I learn something new from you every time we speak, not something you can usually say about someone you've known since before high school.

+And finally to James Powell, without your help I'd never be able to speak to as many audiances as I have.
+You have given me limitless speaking opportunities and chances to share my story and the story of the voiceless - those who are trafficked.
+Thank you for everything you've done for me.

 ###Strategies for getting stuff done
 ToDo - write up the strategies for getting around obstacles in local government and add this to the introduction.